 - compare the likely benefits of the investment to the current state

 - assess whether the likely benefits of the investment are proportionate to the sensitivity of the land and the nature of the transaction.

 Each application is assessed on its own facts in the context of the proposed overseas investment.

 What are the benefit factors?

-There are seven factors outlined in section 17 of the Overseas Investment Amendment Act 2021 that an investment will be assessed against.
+There are 7 factors outlined in section 17 of the Overseas Investment Amendment Act 2021 that an investment will be assessed against.

 The factors are broad and are intended to enable a holistic assessment of whether the benefit to New Zealand test is met.
-Section 17 gives examples of the types of benefits that may arise under the factors, but these are non-exhaustive.
-You may rely on other types of benefits, provided you can establish a specific benefit to New Zealand (including under the ‘consequential benefits’ factor, where none of the other factors apply).
+Section 17 gives examples of the types of benefits that may arise under the factors, but these are not exhaustive.
+You may rely on other types of benefits provided you can establish a specific benefit to New Zealand (including under the ‘consequential benefits’ factor, where none of the other factors apply).